equalitie/ouinet/README.md

     vagrant $ git clone --recursive /vagrant
     vagrant $ ./vagrant/scripts/build-android.sh

-When the `build-android.sh` script finishes successfully, it prints out a path to the `browser-debug.apk` app package which can now be deployed.

-Note that above we cloned a fresh copy of the `ouinet` repository.
+Note that we cloned a fresh copy of the `ouinet` repository at `/vagrant`.
 This is not strictly necessary since the build environment supports out-of-source builds, however it spares you from having to keep your source directory clean and submodules up to date.
 If you fullfill these requirements, you can just skip the cloning and run `/vagrant/scripts/build-android.sh` instead.

+When the build script finishes successfully, it prints out a path to the `browser-debug.apk` app package which can now be copied to the host and deployed to the phone, for instance:

+    vagrant $ cp /path/to/browser-debug.apk /vagrant-rw
+    vagrant $ exit
+    host    $ adb install /path/to/browser-debug.apk

 The script builds by default an APK for the `armeabi-v7a` [Android ABI][].
 If you want a build for a different ABI, just set the `ABI` environment variable:

-    $ env ABI=x86_64 /path/to/build-android.sh
+    vagrant $ env ABI=x86_64 /path/to/build-android.sh

 Please note that merging different ABI builds at the same build directory is not yet supported.
 To remove potentially conflicting files while keeping downloads and ABI-neutral source files so that you can reuse them for the next build, please run:

-    $ /path/to/build-android.sh abiclean
+    vagrant $ /path/to/build-android.sh abiclean

 [Android ABI]: https://developer.android.com/ndk/guides/abis.html

-### Setting up Android browser/client
+### Setting up

-The android app has user menus for specifying the injector's endpoint, injector's credentials, and the IPFS database ID (IPNS), but that is very tedious to do.
+The Android app has user menus for specifying the injector's endpoint, injector's credentials, and the IPFS database ID (IPNS), but that is very tedious to do.
 Because of that, the app also gives you an option to read QR codes.
 To generate one, create a text with these values:

     injector=<INJECTOR ENDPOINT>
     ipns=<INJECTOR's IPFS-ID/IPNS>